 The Trustee found that Alternative B: Delaware/Clark Island Complex Restoration Project satisfies the required Restoration Criteria (Table 2), the Trustee's restoration goals, and to be an acceptable project to compensate for Site-related natural resource injuries and losses, i.e., surface water, sediment, and biological resources.
-This alternative is, therefore, selected as the Preferred Alternative in this Draft RP/EA.
+This alternative is, therefore, selected in this Final RP/EA.